conda-forge/postgis-feedstock/README.md

 Home: http://postgis.net

-Package license: GPL2
+Package license: GPL-2.0

 Feedstock license: BSD 3-Clause

-Summary: PostGIS adds geometry, geography, raster and other types to the PostgreSQL database.
+Summary: PostGIS adds geometry, geography, raster and other types to the PostgreSQL database

 PostGIS is a spatial database extender for PostgreSQL object-relational database.
 It adds support for geographic objects allowing location